 Saigon stays for all pockets

-Our Saigon business hotels review in the midst of the metro digging, and a fun shopping guide with cool bars, and some art.
+Our Saigon business hotels review as the metro digging dies down, and a fun shopping guide with cool bars, and some art.

 Before we get into the meat of our Saigon business hotels review, there are two things you should remember never do in Saigon (Ho Chi Minh City).
 The first is buying a postcard from a street urchin with a heart-rending story.
 The second is hopping on the back of a moped driven by an alluring silken-haired lady in a white ao-dai and long elbow-length gloves.
 Buy a postcard and screaming hordes of kids will materialise from nowhere – with postcards of their own – to make a meal of you.
 This is the Saigon Serengeti at its most unforgiving.
 If you’re not the sort that enjoys rugby scrums and are not intimately related to Mother Teresa, walk on.
 Or make arrangements to have your shoes, buttons and dentures mailed back to your mum in a box.
 As for the ladies on mopeds – hop aboard, and your wallet may get a bigger dent than you bargained for.

 The country is changing fast.
-At Ho Chi Minh’s international airport I sank into a comfy chair at the business class lounge and looked around, reassured by the sight of well-groomed staff, all donned in green surgical masks.
+At Tan Son Nhat, Ho Chi Minh’s international airport, I sank into a comfy chair at the business class lounge and looked around, reassured by the sight of well-groomed staff, all donned in green surgical masks.